mehulagg/gitlab_test/doc/user/application_security/dependency_scanning/index.md

 Consider updating to Docker `19.03.1` or greater.
 Older versions are not affected.
 Read more in
 [this issue](https://gitlab.com/gitlab-org/gitlab/-/issues/13830#note_211354992 "Current SAST container fails").

+### Limitation when using `rules:exists`

+If you use the [`rules:exists`](https://docs.gitlab.com/ee/ci/yaml/#rulesexists) syntax in your GitLab CI/CD pipeline configuration, this directive is limited to 10000 checks, and will always return `true` after this number has been reached.
+This means that if you use a glob pattern to only run a dependency scan if matching files exist, and there are more than 10000 checks, then the `rules:exist` directive will always return true and the dependency scan will be executed _even if the glob pattern doesn't actually match any files_.